Part 3: Access Reports and Graphs

 4. Click OK.

-5. Duration is now reported in minutes instead of seconds.
+5. The Duration is now reported in minutes instead of seconds.

-Unlike .txt and .csv files, a Quick Report is saved inside of STK.
-Also, if you save a report or graph as a Quick Report and make property changes that affect the data, the next time you open the Quick Report, the changes will be reflected.
-If you don't want to lose old data, save it outside of STK.
+A quick report retains the customized object, time and unit settings of the displayed report or graph.
+This enables you to easily re-create your output.
+Unlike .txt and .csv files, a quick report is saved inside of the STK application.
+Also, if you save a report or graph as a quick report and make property changes that affect the data, the next time you open the Quick Report, the changes will be reflected.
+If you don't want to lose old data, save it outside of the STK application.

-2. Click Quick Report Manager... () at the top of STK in the Data Providers Toolbar.
+2. Click Quick Report Manager... () in the Data Providers Toolbar.

 8. Click OK.